 Specifically, you will be introduced to paid advertising on Google+.
 You will learn about its reach, advertising formats, targeting options and pros/cons of its paid advertising features.
 You will also hear an overall assessment of Google+.

 To learn more about setting up and managing a Google+ Business Page, as well as tips for posting updates on that page, download our free eBook.
 You will learn helpful guidelines for developing your Google+ presence.
 You will also receive advice and strategies for starting and advancing your company’s accounts on Facebook, LinkedIn and Twitter.
-You can download the eBook by clicking the button below or by clicking the screen at the end of the video.
+You can view the eBook by clicking the button at the bottom of the page.

 Hi this is Nick Spiegelhoff with Gillware Data Recovery and Gillware Online Backup, and in this video, you, the MSP, will learn about using Google+’s paid advertising options to market your services.